 When choosing your VPN for China, first make sure that it comes with a money-back guarantee so that you can ensure that it works on your gadgets and that China doesn’t magically crack down on it just as you arrive!
 That’s why I recommend you get both ExpressVPN (use this link to get 3 months FREE with ExpressvPN) and NordVPN (get up to 70% off their annual plans with this link)- both of them offer 30-day money back guarantees so you can try them out for a couple weeks and figure out which one works best for you.

 Another option, especially if you’re moving to China or using multiple devices, is looking into VPN routers.
 Whether you purchase a physical VPN router or configure the VPN software manually onto your existing router, VPN routers are great (ExpressVPN offers a router to purchase that has a VPN pre-configured).
 They allow you to connect to your VPN directly from the router in your house and office rather than from your computer or phone, allowing your VPN to extend over the whole network and allowing all devices to use the same VPN.

 #2 Using Proxies in China

-The cheapest and quickest way to access blocked websites from mainland China, a proxy is a website that is based in a different location that allows you to access other websites through it.
+An alternative (and sometimes cheaper) way to access blocked sites like Facebook in China is a proxy.
+A proxy is a website that is based in a different location that allows you to access other websites through it.
 Although the Chinese cyber-cops do their best to block any known web proxy sites, there are still some that find their way through the net.